-- "Overview" provides an overview of this chapter. - "Parallel Loops" discusses the concept of parallel DO loops. - "Writing Parallel Fortran" explains how to use compiler directives to generate code that can be run in parallel. - "Analyzing Data Dependencies for Multiprocessing" describes how to analyze DO loops to determine whether they can be parallelized. - "Breaking Data Dependencies" explains how to rewrite DO loops that contain data dependencies so that some or all of the loop can be run in parallel. - "Work Quantum" describes how to determine whether the work performed in a loop is greater than the overhead associated with multiprocessing the loop. - "Cache Effects" explains how to write loops that account for the effect of the cache. - "Advanced Features" describes features that override multiprocessing defaults and customize parallelism. - "DOACROSS Implementation" discusses how multiprocessing is implemented in a DOACROSS routine. - "PCF Directives" describes how PCF implements a general model of parallelism. - "Synchronization Intrinsics" describes synchronization operations.
+- "Overview" on page 70 provides an overview of this chapter. - "Parallel Loops" on page 71 discusses the concept of parallel DO loops. - "Writing Parallel Fortran" on page 72 explains how to use compiler directives to generate code that can be run in parallel. - "Analyzing Data Dependencies for Multiprocessing" on page 80 describes how to analyze DO loops to determine whether they can be parallelized. - "Breaking Data Dependencies" on page 86 explains how to rewrite DO loops that contain data dependencies so that some or all of the loop can be run in parallel. - "Work Quantum" on page 91 describes how to determine whether the work performed in a loop is greater than the overhead associated with multiprocessing the loop. - "Cache Effects" on page 92 explains how to write loops that account for the effect of the cache. - "Advanced Features" on page 97 describes features that override multiprocessing defaults and customize parallelism. - "DOACROSS Implementation" on page 105 discusses how multiprocessing is implemented in a DOACROSS routine. - "PCF Directives" on page 107 describes how PCF implements a general model of parallelism. - "Communicating Between Threads Through Thread Local Data" on page 121 explains how to use mp_shmem to explicitly communicate between threads of a MP Fortran program. - "Synchronization Intrinsics" on page 124 describes synchronization operations.